We prepare professional property damage estimates that reflect the true cost of repairs, documented line by line with photographs and measurements.

 We prepare estimates using Xactimate, the industry-standard software.
 Every line item is documented with photographs, measurements, and written justification.
 We include all required code upgrades, overhead and profit, and matching requirements.
 We do not guess.
 We measure and calculate.

-Joshua Osteen holds Level 2 Xactimate certification and has a background in construction and remodeling going back to age 14.
-He brings both the technical estimating expertise and the hands-on construction knowledge to prepare estimates that are accurate and defensible.
+DCS is Level 2 Xactimate certified, with personnel whose background in construction and remodeling reaches back decades.
+The combination of technical estimating expertise and hands-on construction knowledge produces estimates that are accurate and defensible.

 Full property damage estimates prepared in Xactimate, the industry-standard software used by insurance companies.